Our Lady of the Wayside Catholic Primary School

 Section 3: Implementation of our Curriculum

 Our Lady of the Wayside school leaders believe that class teachers are best placed in determining the learning sequence and the amount of lesson time required at that particular moment in time.
 To ensure our curriculum is successfully implemented (pupils knowing more, remembering more and being able to do more) teaching will react to the learning needs of the pupils based upon daily teacher assessments; what we refer to as assessment for learning or formative assessment.
-In practice, this means we operate a dynamic timetable with no set lesson times.
-When considering lesson timings, the class teacher will consider the teaching and learning focus.
-We have identified five foci:

 Section 3.1: Curriculum Content